-The Celtic midfielder is set to complete a move to the Swans ahead of Saturday's match against West Ham, and hopes to learn from new manager Michael Laudrup
+The Celtic midfielder is set to complete a move to the Swans ahead of their top flight match against West Ham on Saturday and hopes to learn from manager Michael Laudrup

 The South Korea international is set to join the Welsh club from Celtic ahead of their match against West Ham on Saturday.

 And Ki has expressed his excitement at the prospect of playing in the English top flight but acknowledged that expectations would be high back in his homeland.

 "It's an honour to play in such a world class league that I've only watched on television," Ki told reporters according to Yonhap.
 "The key is to make adjustments to my new environment as quickly as I can.
 If I can just play my game, I think I will have a good career there.

 "If I develop into a better player in Premier League, then I think it will also help Korean football.
 I know expectations will be high.
 I will just go out there and try to do my best."

 The 23-year-old revealed that Swansea's distinct footballing philosophy had attracted him to the Liberty Stadium in light of reported interest from several clubs following his impressive form for Celtic.

 "Swansea City is a very cohesive team that relies on passes, and you don't see that often in England," he added.
 "That's what makes the team so attractive, and I would be able to play the kind of football I want to play."

 Ki was also hoping to take the opportunity to learn from Swans manager Michael Laudrup, who was a seven-time league champion with Ajax, Real Madrid, Barcelona and Juventus in his playing days.